spockbots/city/docs-source/source/edu/python.rst

 -------

-With classes we can group functions and variables conveniently into an object. an object is just like a variable that uses the class as template. we can call all variables and functions on this object.
+With classes we can group functions and variables conveniently into an object.
+An object is just like a variable that uses the class as template.
+We can refer to all variables and functions on this object.
 Functions in a class are called methods.
 A special method is __init__ which is called once when we declare an object from the template::